hiXixi66/MLOPs_Project/reports/README.md

 > *We did make use of DVC in the following way: ... .
 In the end it helped us in ... for controlling ... part of our*
 > *pipeline*
 >
+> Answer:

-> Answer: We did use dvc to manage our data.
+We did use dvc to manage our data.
 While it wasn't necessary for this project as data formatting wasn't explored much and the original source for our data remained active, it does in general make sense to back up your data to a server and use dvc such that if the data was overwritten, the original data could always be recovered.

---- question 10 fill here ---

 ### Question 11